Natural Leaders serve as multi-cultural bridges between students, families, communities, and schools.

 Natural Leaders meet regularly to discuss the needs of families at their schools and think of ideas that would support families based on those discussions.

-The Natural Leaders program has been growing for nineteen years – it was developed by WABS in 2003 with parents in Shoreline, Everett, Edmonds, Mukilteo and Northshore schools with funding from an OSPI Readiness to Learn grant.
+The Natural Leaders program has been growing for twenty years – it was developed by WABS in 2003 with parents in Shoreline, Everett, Edmonds, Mukilteo and Northshore schools with funding from an OSPI Readiness to Learn grant.
 Further support in 2011 from the Discuren Foundation helped expand the program into Marysville and Monroe schools districts.
 The Natural Leaders Program is cited by OSPI as a strategy for improving high school graduation rates for English learners.

 Natural Leader 22-23 Program Flyers (In English)